Rules for work in the labs

 Inžovna, its inhabitants and equipment – analytical scales

-A large number of devices and various equipment are deposited in inžovna which are available for the students to help them with their fieldwork.
-The final list of all assets was not yet published online but the equipment available includes GPS devices, maps of the Czech Republic and Slovakia, metal detectors, various sensors (e.g. for humidity, temperature…), of course, relevé frames, snowshoes etc.
+A large number of devices and various equipment are deposited in geobotany, which are available for the students to help them with their fieldwork.
+The final list of all the equipment available is online (Working information, Equipment and electronics, Equipment to borrow).
+It includes GPS devices, maps of the Czech Republic and Slovakia, metal detectors, various sensors (e.g. for humidity, temperature…), of course, relevé frames, snowshoes etc.

-Please do not borrow anything without contacting the managers first!
+Please do not borrow anything without contacting the manager first!
 Everything is being lent in exchange for a signature.

 - things in need of regular maintenance or inspection